-Mogale City has developed a new structure for electricity tariffs as part of tariff application to NERSA public participation (see attached schedule 4(b)).
-The old structure has been attached as part of schedule 4(a) as Mogale City in discussion with NERSA on the cost of supply.
+Mogale City has developed a new structure for electricity tariffs as part of tariff application to NERSA public participation (see attached schedule 3(b)).
+The old structure has been attached as part of schedule 3(a) as Mogale City in discussion with NERSA on the cost of supply.
 NERSA has been approving seasonal tariffs for Eskom but not necessarily for the municipality therefore, it is important that Mogale City factors in its tariff application to NERSA and illustrate the cash flow crunch if the municipality is not similarly allowed a seasonal tariff to recover the higher Eskom bulk cost during winter months.

 To augment the electricity revenue and comply with the circular, electricity tariffs have been reviewed and a new electricity tariffs schedule is proposed.
-The proposed electricity tariffs schedule will be submitted to the NERSA for approval and implementation by Mogale City from 01 July 2024.
+The proposed electricity tariffs schedule and the required supporting data has been submitted to the NERSA for approval and Mogale City is waiting for approval thereof.